On the dimension of the set of minimal projections: Preliminaries from the general approximation theory and the Chalmers-Metcalf operator

-An $I$-set is \emph{minimal}, if it does not contain any proper subset, which forms an $I$-set for $Y$ with respect to $x_0$.
+We further say that an $I$-set is \emph{minimal}, if it does not contain any proper subset, which forms an $I$-set for $Y$ with respect to $x_0$.
 The following lemma gives an important property of a minimal $I$-set in the real normed space.

 \begin{lem} Let $X$ be an $n$-dimensional real normed space and let $Y \subseteq X$ be its linear subspace of dimension $k$, where $1 \leq k \leq n-1$.
 Suppose that $x_0 \in X \setminus Y$ and $\{f_1, f_2, \ldots, f_l\} \subseteq \ext B_{X^*}$ is a minimal $I$-set for $Y$ with respect to $x_0$, where $l \geq 2$.
 Then, the functionals $f_1|_Y, f_2|_Y, \ldots, f_{l-1}|_Y$ are linearly independent in $Y^*$. \end{lem}